 Both the House and Senate Appropriations Committee reports on the FY2001 budget (H.Rept.
 106-674 and S.Rept.
 106-410) express concern with the increasing difficulty that low-income families are having in using housing vouchers.
-Neither version of H.R.
-4635 includes funds for the Administration's FY2001 request for 120,000 additional vouchers, and both reports contend that it would be inappropriate to put more vouchers into the pipeline until HUD resolves the delays in getting vouchers to qualified families, and until qualified families exhaust the current supply.
+Both reports contend that it would be inappropriate to put more vouchers into the pipeline until HUD resolves the delays in getting vouchers to qualified families, and until qualified families exhaust the current supply.